calvinlfer/compose-cassandra-cluster/README.md

 machine.
 Internally, all of the nodes will be a part of the same Docker network and will form a cluster using that Docker network.

+## Instructions ##
+In order to bring up the cluster:
+- Use `docker-compose up` to see the logs of all the containers
+- Use `docker-compose up -d` if you want it to run in the foreground

+In order to clean up the cluster, use `docker-compose down`

 ## Notes ##
 You need to make sure that the Docker daemon has enough of resources otherwise you will encounter exit code 137 (Out of Memory Killer) on